Exploring the limits of strong membership inference attacks on large language models: Varying compute budget and training dataset size

-To investigate this further, we additionally perform experiments with the 140M architecture for various numbers of epochs.
-In Figure~\ref{fig:other-training:epochs}, we show how the $\mathrm{ROC}$ curves and resulting $\mathrm{AUC}$ change over the course of training for 10 epochs.
-As expected, the $\mathrm{AUC}$ increases with more epochs, starting from 0.573 and reaching 0.797 at the end of the tenth epoch.\footnote{At the end of epoch 1, the $\mathrm{AUC}$ of 0.573 differs from the $\mathrm{AUC}$ of 0.678 we found in the experiments in Figure~\ref{fig:chinchilla:roc}, where the model is only trained for 1 epoch.
-We believe this is because of the substantially different learning rates between the two experimental setups. } Interestingly, like \Cref{fig:other-training:split}, there again seems to be an $\mathrm{FPR}$ inflection point where $\mathrm{TPR}$ for later epochs is \emph{smaller} than earlier epochs.
-In Appendix~\ref{app:sec:limits}, we also train the 140M model architecture on fewer than the $\approx$7 million Chinchilla-optimal examples, and (similar to Figure~\ref{fig:other-training:split}) we observe that there is a more dramatic increase in MIA vulnerability.
-We show that attacking a 140M model trained on $2^{19}\approx$524,000 examples exhibits both greater absolute MIA success and a faster relative increase in success in the first few training epochs.\looseness=-1
+To investigate this further, in Figure~\ref{fig:other-training:epochs}, we show how $\auc$ changes over the course of training the $140$M model for $10$ epochs.
+As expected, $\auc$ increases with more epochs, starting from $0.573$ and reaching $0.797$ at the end of the tenth epoch.\footnote{At epoch $1$, $\auc{=}0.573$, which differs from $\auc{=}0.678$ in Figure~\ref{fig:chinchilla:roc} (also $1$ epoch).
+This is likely because of variance between runs (Section~\ref{sec:instability}) and substantially different learning rates between the two setups.\looseness=-1 } As in \Cref{fig:other-training:split}, there is an $\fpr$ inflection point where $\tpr$ for later epochs is \emph{smaller} than earlier epochs.
+In Appendix~\ref{app:sec:limits}, we also train the $140$M model on fewer than the $\approx7$M Chinchilla-optimal samples, and (similar to Figure~\ref{fig:other-training:split}) we observe a more dramatic increase in MIA vulnerability.
+Attacking a $140$M model trained on $2^{19}{\approx}500$K samples exhibits both greater absolute MIA success and a faster relative increase in success in the first few epochs.\looseness=-1